Dashiki: In the United States

 The dashiki found a market in America during the Civil Rights and Black Power movements.
 The term dashiki began appearing in print at least as early as 1967.
 Reporting on the 1967 Newark riots in the Amsterdam News on July 22, 1967, George Barner refers to a new African garment called a "danshiki".
 An article by Faith Berry in The New York Times Magazine includes it on July 7, 1968.
 Dashiki formally appeared in the Webster's New World Dictionary, 1st College Edition of 1970/72.
 It cites J. Benning with the first written usage of the word in 1967.
 J. Benning, M. Clarke, H. Davis and W. Smith were founders of New Breed of Harlem in Manhattan, New York City, the first manufacturer of the garment in the United States.

 The dashiki was featured in the movies Uptight (1968), Putney Swope (1969), and the weekly television series Soul Train (1971).
 The Sanford and Son episode "Lamont Goes African" features Sanford's son Lamont wearing a dashiki as part of his attempt to return to his African roots.
 Jim Brown, Wilt Chamberlain, Sammy Davis Jr., and Bill Russell were among the well-known African-American athletes and entertainers who wore the dashiki on talk shows.
 Hippies also adopted dashikis into their wardrobe as a means to express counterculture values.
 Former District of Columbia mayor and council member Marion Barry was known for wearing a dashiki leading up to elections.
 Dashikis have been seen on many musicians, rappers and singers, mostly African Americans, including Beyoncé, Rihanna, Chris Brown, Wiz Khalifa, ScHoolboy Q, Q-Tip, and many others.

 Fred Hampton of the Black Panther Party made note of black business owners wearing dashikis in his 1969 speech "Power Anywhere Where There's People": "[A]nybody who comes into the community to make profit off the people by exploiting them can be defined as a capitalist.
 And we don't care how many programs they have, how long a dashiki they have.
-Because political power does not flow from the sleeve of a dashiki; "Power Anywhere Where There's People".
-Historyisaweapon.com.
-Retrieved on 2020-02-21.
+Because political power does not flow from the sleeve of a dashiki; political power flows from the barrel of a gun."

 In February 2023, freshman lawmaker Justin J. Pearson was inaugurated to the Tennessee House of Representatives while wearing a dashiki, prompting an immediate backlash from conservative lawmakers.
-The Tennessee House GOP tweeted that Pearson "should explore a different career opportunity" and referenced non-existent dress rules for the house in an effort to support what was widely criticized as a racist response to Pearson's choice of attire.
+The Tennessee House GOP tweeted that Pearson "should explore a different career opportunity" and referenced undefined attire rules for the house.